-- White, gray, or green vaginal discharge with a fishy smell (the vaginal odor tends to be strongest after sex)
+- White, gray, or green vaginal discharge with a strong fish-like odor (the vaginal odor tends to be strongest after sex)

 - Vaginal itching

 Symptoms of a yeast infection include:

 - Lumpy, white vaginal discharge (resembling cottage cheese) with no smell or minimal smell

 - An itching or burning sensation around the vulva and vagina

 - Redness or inflammation to the vaginal area.

 Tips for identification

 One easy way to distinguish between these two conditions is the smell or lack thereof.
 Discharge from BV has a distinctive fishy odor, while yeast infection discharge tends to be odorless.